Ejazurwah123/Python-Basic-to-Advance/README.md

 ## File 3
 Given the following fr_jpg remove the green screen using numpy arrays only.
 And put image in front of image 2 i.e bg_jpg.

+## File 4
+In a post-apocalyptic world where Earth has become uninhabitable due to a nuclear fallout, a group of survivors is looking to you as their last hope.
+You are a skilled navigator on a mission to find the nearest potentially habitable planet to ensure the survival of humanity.